What Is Viscose Fabric & Is It Sustainable?

-Keep an eye out for new semi-synthetics coming into the market, too.
+Keep an eye out for new semi-synthetics coming into the market, too (like seaweed fabric).

-We’ve seen how vegan leathers are revolutionizing the fashion industry with plant-based wonders like Piñatex (made from pineapple leaves) and there are some equally interesting cellulosics beginning to bud.
+We’ve seen how vegan leathers are revolutionizing the fashion industry with plant-based wonders like Piñatex (made from pineapple leaves) and cactus leather, and there are some equally interesting cellulosics beginning to bud.

 Share this article with your sustainable fashion companions and spread the word about this sticky (or silky) subject.